Meet the 3 Singapore brands used by guitarists from Bruno Mars to DPM Lawrence Wong

 Maestro has seven staff in Singapore at the warehouse and a retail store in Excelsior Shopping Centre.
 Every other week, Mr Ho flies to China, where the company employs 10 luthiers and three administration staff in Guangzhou.

-In his post, DPM Wong flashed a photo – which he first posted on his socials in September 2022 – of himself and Malaysia’s former Minister of Finance Tengku Zafrul Aziz, who was holding an acoustic guitar from Maestro.
+In his post, DPM Wong flashed a photo – which he first posted on his socials in September 2022 – of himself and Malaysia’s then Minister of Finance Tengku Zafrul Aziz, who was holding an acoustic guitar from Maestro.

 While Mr Ho is glad the brand got a shoutout, he has not met and is not in touch with DPM Wong.